brandon-schabel/bnk-sync/README.md

 ---

 ## **Introduction**

-`@bnk/react-websocket-manager` is a React-specific wrapper around the core client WebSocket logic from [`@bnk/client-websocket-manager`](https://www.npmjs.com/package/@bnk/client-websocket-manager).
+`@bnk/backend-websocket-manager` - this is the required backend package `@bnk/client-websocket-manager` - this is the required frontend client `@bnk/react-websocket-manager` is an optional React-specific wrapper around the core client WebSocket logic from [`@bnk/client-websocket-manager`](https://www.npmjs.com/package/@bnk/client-websocket-manager).
 Its primary goal is to:

 - Provide a **modern**, **type-safe** interface for WebSockets in React applications.
 - Deliver **high performance** by leveraging **Bun**’s native WebSocket.